zacro14/zacro14/README.md

 I'm a full-stack developer with a passion for building web applications.
 I specialize in JavaScript and typescript and its frameworks and libraries, but I'm always eager to learn new technologies.

-My GitHub is where I showcase my personal and professional projects, ranging from small side projects to larger applications.
-I believe in the power of open-source software and love contributing to the community.
+My GitHub is where I showcase my personal projects, I believe in the power of open-source software and love contributing to the community.

 When I'm not coding, you can find me reading, watching anime.